dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 >[!NOTE]
 >You can also assign ASM serial numbers to profiles from the **Enrollment Program Devices** blade.

-## Assign a ASM profile to devices
+## Assign an ASM profile to devices
 ASM devices managed by Intune must be assigned a ASM profile before they are enrolled.

 1. In the Intune portal, choose **Device enrollment** > **Apple Enrollment**, and then select **Enrollment Program profiles**.